 Provisions are made where an event has taken place that gives the Council a legal or constructive obligation that probably requires settlement by a transfer of economic benefit and a reliable estimate can be made of the amount of the obligation.
 For instance, the Council may be involved in a court case that could eventually result in the making of a settlement or the payment of compensation.

-Provisions are charged as expenditure to the appropriate service line in the Comprehensive Income and Expenditure Statement in the year that the Council becomes aware of the obligation, based on the best estimate of the likely settlement.
+Provisions are charged as an expense to the appropriate service line in the Comprehensive Income and Expenditure Statement when the Council has an obligation, and are measured at the best estimate at the Balance Sheet date of the expenditure required to settle the obligation, taking into account relevant risks and uncertainties.

 When payments are eventually made, they are charged to the provision carried in the Balance Sheet.
-Estimated settlements are reviewed at the end of the financial year, where it becomes less that probable that a transfer of economic benefit will now be required (or lower settlement than anticipated is made) the provision is reversed and credited back to the relevant service revenue.
+Estimated settlements are reviewed at the end of the financial year, where it becomes less that probable that a transfer of economic benefit will now be required (or a lower settlement than anticipated is made) the provision is reversed and credited back to the relevant service revenue.

 Where some or all of the payment required to settle a provision is expected to be recovered from another party (for example, an insurance claim), this is only recognised as income in the relevant service revenue account if it is virtually certain that reimbursement will be received if the obligation is settled.